 VCS Operations Alt+`

-PyCharm provides various aids, such as automatically adding paired tags and quotes, and detecting CamelHump words.
+PyCharm provides a lot of typing assistance features, such as automatically adding paired tags and quotes, and detecting CamelHump words.

 When the focus is on a tool window with a tree, list, or table, start typing to see matching items.

 Some actions in PyCharm provide more results when you execute them multiple times.
 For example, when you invoke basic code completion with Ctrl+Space on a part of a field, parameter, or variable declaration, it suggests names depending on the item type within the current scope.
 If you invoke it again, it will include classes available through module dependencies.
 When invoked for the third time in a row, the list of suggestions will include the whole project.

 - Resize tool windows